Lifestyle

 An international student's guide to living in Liverpool

 If you’re coming to join us in September, congratulations and we can’t wait to see you here!
-This is a one stop shop for everything you need to know to prepare you for your Liverpool journey.
+This is a one stop shop for everything you need to know to help prepare for your Liverpool journey...

 Weather and climate

-Let’s make a start with weather… the month of September is usually mild with highs of around 18° and lows of 10°.
-The sun will rise around 6.30/7am and will set at around 7/7.30pm.
+Let’s make a start with weather… September is usually mild with highs of around 18° and lows of 10°.
+The sun rises around 6.30/7am and will set at around 7/7.30pm.

-As we head into the autumn, the temperatures will start to decrease and the sun will rise later and set earlier.
-On Sunday 30 October 2022, the clocks will go back one hour which means that the days become shorter in terms of sunlight.
+Heading into Autumn, the temperatures will start to drop and the sun will rise later and set earlier.
+On Sunday 29 October 2023, the clocks will go back one hour which means that the days become shorter.
+This is when you'll need to make sure you've got clothes to get wrapped up!

 In November and December, the temperatures will drop to lows of around 3° and highs of around 8°.
 The sun will rise at around 7.30am and will set around 4/4.30pm.